Register now for our spring term (May 4- June 27, 2020)!

 - Small class size – max.
 12 students

 - Native-speaking & experienced instructors

 - 4 terms per year – each 10 weeks long

 - Convenient downtown location

 This class focuses on the most commonly encountered situations in the medical field at a beginner’s basic level.
 These include the family clinic, the emergency room, family planning, hospital admissions, asking and answering questions about symptoms, and handling typical basic documentation procedures.
 These situations are presented and practiced in a systematic and entertaining fashion with dialogues, interviews, and social chats.
 Vocabulary and grammar relative to these common situations are presented and practiced throughout the program.
 Each lesson ends with a bilingual practice interview which integrates all learned vocabulary and grammar on that day.
+Enroll now!

 Textbook: Manual for Painless Medical Spanish by Ana Malinow Rajkovic, M.D., $27